gntouts/gomuq/mqtt.md

-# Redis setup
+# MQTT setup

-We need to use a custom Redis image based on Ubuntu 22.04.
+We need to use a custom MQTT image based on Ubuntu 22.04.

 ## Dockerfile